-Strong evidence for the importance of vocabulary to postsecondary readiness and success can be found in data from the College Board's 2019 National Curriculum Survey Report.
+Strong evidence for the importance of vocabulary to postsecondary readiness and success can be found in data from College Board's 2019 National Curriculum Survey Report.
 The sample of 1,377 postsecondary faculty in English, social science, and science gave a grand mean importance rating of 2.99 (on a four-point scale, with 4 being "very important") to a subset of skill/ knowledge survey items associated closely with the meaning and use of words and phrases in context.
-This sample also gave high ratings to a number of survey items related to vocabulary: 3.30 to determining the meaning of words and phrases using context clues, 2.96 to determining how word choice or language patterns shape meaning and tone in text, 3.40 to ensuring precision of language, 3.21 to ensuring concision of language (i.e., avoiding or eliminating wordiness and redundancy), 3.13 to establishing and maintaining an appropriate style and tone for task, purpose, and audience, and 2.75 to using various sentence structures to achieve particular rhetorical effects, such as emphasis.
+This sample also gave high ratings to a number of individual survey items related to vocabulary: 3.30 to determining the meaning of words and phrases using context clues, 2.96 to determining how word choice or language patterns shape meaning and tone in text, 3.40 to ensuring precision of language, 3.13 to establishing and maintaining an appropriate style and tone for task, purpose, and audience, and 2.75 to using various sentence structures to achieve particular rhetorical effects, such as emphasis.

-For more information on the College Board's national curriculum survey and its results, see the general introduction to this collection.

-text that described types of birds and followed up with various texts explicating specific subtopics (feathers, reproduction, nest building, migration, and conservation).
+For more information on College Board's national curriculum survey and its results, see the general introduction to this collection. attained by their peers deteriorated over the same follow-up period.
+The researchers concluded that the enhanced knowledge of the topic built up over the course of reading the six texts on a single subject supported greater vocabulary growth.
+It's important to note that the bird texts the researchers used were conceptually cohesive: rather than employing six random texts on birds, the researchers began with an introductory text that described types of birds and followed up with various texts explicating specific subtopics (feathers, reproduction, nest building, migration, and conservation).